Favourited 1139 times

 We are looking for someone with initiative, who is motivated , responsible, flexible ( very important for us) and who enjoys learning.

-We frequently have friends and family around so volunteers have to be sociable and flexible.
+We frequently have friends and family around so Workawayers have to be sociable and flexible.

 We provide 3 meals, home-made, healthy vegetarian food, in a peaceful village on the Camino de Santiago, which itself crosses Spain from East to West, attracting people from all over the world and from all ways of life.

-Some experience in cooking and doing dishes is required because we ask to everybody to collaborate in the preparation of our daily lunch in order to integrate volunteers in our community faster.
-Volunteers prepare their own breakfast and dinner using food from our well-stocked pantry.
+Some experience in cooking and doing dishes is required because we ask to everybody to collaborate in the preparation of our daily lunch in order to integrate Workawayers in our community faster.
+Workawayers prepare their own breakfast and dinner using food from our well-stocked pantry.
 Lunch as I said before we prepare as a team by shifts and it's a good way to spend time together.

 Our house has a beautiful view of the chestnuts valley that overlooks the river.